brmson/yodaqa/data/ml/README.md

 value which is 1.0 if the feature has _not_ been set.
 An answer has positive class (1) if the answer regex matches it.

-We use a Logistic Regression classifier, sorting answers by the estimated probability of class 1.
+We use a Gradient Boosting decision forest classifier, sorting answers by the estimated probability of class 1.
 You can invoke this classifier as:

-	data/ml/answer-train-logistic.py <data/ml/tsv/training-answer-COMMIT.tsv | tee logistic.txt
+	data/ml/answer-train-gradboost.py <data/ml/tsv/training-answer-COMMIT.tsv | tee gb.txt

-The Java implementation of logistic classifier is stored in:
+The Java implementation of decision forest is stored in:

-	src/main/java/cz/brmlab/yodaqa/analysis/answer/AnswerScoreLogistic.java
+	src/main/java/cz/brmlab/yodaqa/analysis/ansscore/AnswerScoreDecisionForest.java

-For machine learning model development, we use the v1.0 (0ae3b79) system on the curated dataset:
+For machine learning model development, we used the v1.0 (0ae3b79) system on the curated dataset:

   * The CSV and TSV dumps of answer feature vectors: